-Following are some other wheat-free (and gluten-free) flours:
+Following are some other wheat-free (and gluten-free) flours and starches:

 Luckily, there are great alternatives to wheat pasta!
 Pasta comes in rice, corn and quinoa varieties.
 We have used rice pasta the most and like it the best.
 Take care to not overcook it as it can get mushy and fall apart easily.

 Baking wheat free bread yourself is another option.
-Some of the best cookbooks out on baking gluten free are written by Bette Hagman including one called The Gluten-Free Gourmet Bakes Bread.
-If you're adventurous and want to try baking some bread, check it out!
+One of the first cookbooks I read was written by Bette Hagman.
+She has a number of books on gluten free cooking and baking that are very good.
+Also, I love Shana Ahern's blog, Gluten Free Girl.
+If you're adventurous and want to try baking some bread, check them out!

 Here are some ideas for wheat-free snacks (not necessarily gluten free):